YttriLab/B-SOID/README.md

 Change MATLAB current folder to `B-SOID/bsoid`

 ### Step I
-Import .csv file, and convert it to a matrix
+Import .csv file, and convert it to a matrix.
 Using the demo mouse navigating the open-field from the Yttri-Lab
 ```matlab
 data_struct = import(Ms2OpenField.csv);